numbas/editor-docs/source/jme-reference.rst

         * ``countsigfigs("1.0")`` → ``2``
         * ``countsigfigs("not a number")`` → ``0``

-.. function:: togivenprecision(str, precisionType, precision, strict)
+.. jme:function:: togivenprecision(str, precisionType, precision, strict)

     Returns ``true`` if ``str`` is a string representing a number given to the desired number of decimal places or significant figures.